 These panties were alright for lounging, but the cut is cheeky, and they rode up constantly while skateboarding, walking, and even running errands, earning a low score for comfort.
 This product also felt damp while exercising and took a while to dry afterward.
 This hipster is a cute option for leisurely days but is not ideal for an active day or exercising.

-The Anzermix Thong is great for minimizing panty lines under leggings or other tight clothing.
+The ANZERMIX Breathable Cotton Thong is great for minimizing panty lines under leggings or other tight clothing.
 The cotton/spandex fabric is smooth and soft, with a low-profile band around the waist and legs to keep them in place.
 The six-pack is available in a wide variety of color options and is good on a tight budget.
 This thong was one of the two fastest drying cotton products tested.

 That being said, the quality seems a bit shoddy.
-Three of the six pairs had threads hanging off seams, and one even had a miss-sewn seam in the crotch.
+Three of the six pairs had threads hanging off seams, and one even had a mis-sewn seam in the crotch.
 These were also the smallest-running pair in the test.
 So while we liked the colors and fabric, and the no-show aspects of this thong, we were unimpressed with the quality of manufacturing.

 The Hanes Boyshorts stay in place well, whether working, skating, or relaxing.
 They were comfortable, allowing a full range of motion, and are a great alternative cut for a full coverage option.
-They fit well under shorts and leggings and cover enough to fly solo as pajama bottoms at bedtime.
+They fit well underneath shorts and leggings and cover enough to fly solo as pajama bottoms at bedtime.
 This pair was great for lounging in and was a repeat choice for evenings at home.

 The cotton fabric absorbs moisture and dries slowly, so while the cut works excellently for exercise, it does not wick moisture very well.
 These are also made of 100% cotton, and with no spandex or elastane woven into the fabric, they did not regain their shape well after the stretch test.
 These comfortable, full-coverage bottoms are great for lounging and low-intensity activities but not ideal for getting hot and sweaty.